AdobeDocs/campaign-classic.en/help/delivery/using/creating-a-delivery-template.md

 ## Creating a new template {#creating-a-new-template}

+>[!NOTE]
+>
+>To avoid configuration errors, Adobe recommends that you duplicate a native template and customize its settings rather than create a new template.

 To configure a delivery template, carry out the following steps:

 1. Open the Campaign Explorer.